Gender and Sexuality Studies Course Descriptions

 318. Gender in the Middle East

 Gender constructs cultural, political, and socio-economic relations across class and racial lines in the West and throughout the rest of the world, although the concepts and structures that define gender roles can differ significantly.
-The aim of this course is to offer an overview of the key issues in the study of gender in the Middle East.
-It will provide a specific area focus for students of gender and global studies while providing a gendered understanding of prevailing discourses, ideologies, social practices, and trends for those students interested in Middle East societies, laws and politics.
-The course is interdisciplinary in scope; therefore the readings and theoretical underpinnings rang from history and sociology to anthropology, political science, and media studies, including contracting movies and documentaries made in the Middle East and those made in the West about the Middle East.
-Pre-requisite: GS-102 or GNDR-103.
+The aim of this course is to offer an overview of the key issues in the study of gender and sexuality in the Middle East.
+It will provide a specific area focus for students of gender and global studies while providing a gendered understanding of prevailing discourses, ideologies, social practices, and trends for those students interested in Middle Eastern societies, laws, and politics.
+The course is interdisciplinary in scope; therefore, the readings and theoretical underpinnings range from history and sociology to psychoanalysis, anthropology, political science, and media studies, including contracting movies and documentaries made in the Middle East and those made in the West about the Middle East.

 334. Feminist Philosophy.